 Staring into her eyes too long had the potential to become much too serious.
 He had to think of something quickly... a distraction.

-She followed him around several piles of things and stopped at something that was hovering inside protective glass.
+She followed him around several piles and stopped at something that was hovering inside protective, dusty glass.

-He removed the glass covering that had a thick layer of dust on top of it.
-She was about to protest, as she didn’t think he had any business messing with whatever it was.
+He removed the covering, but she was about to protest, thinking he didn't have any business messing with whatever it was.

 “Relax, Granger.
-I have one of these at home.”
-He said taking hold of it carefully.
+I have one of these at home,” he reassured, taking hold of it carefully.

 “A conch seashell?
-The kind you can hear the ocean in?”
+The kind where you can hear the ocean?”
 She was a bit surprised that one would be in a Hogwarts junk pile, but then quickly changed her mind.
 They were finding all kinds of strange things.
 It was beautifully polished and seemed to be in excellent condition.